rhiannonmcn/Love-Light-Photography/README.md

 ## Code Validation

 Love Light Photography has been validated via W3C HTML Validator and the W3C CSS Validator.
-Three minor errors, all the same error came up for three of the pages.
+There were 8 minor errors that came up for all of the pages.
+This was immediately corrected and documented down below.

+## Lighthouse Testing

+The website was also put through Lighthouse testing via Chrome Devtools which tests a site under 4 different headings; Performance, Accessibility, Best Practices and SEO and it tests it under mobile and desktop criteria.

+## Accessibility Testing

+[A11y](https://color.a11y.com/) was ussed to check the colour contrast on the website for accessibility purposes.

+## Responsive Testing

+Responsiveness was tested via a few different mediums manually, including Chrome Devtools, The viewport resizer chrome extension and [The Responsive Design Checker](https://responsivedesignchecker.com/) website.
 # Deployment

 # Credits